pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 See that (master) on the command line?
 It tells you the current branch you are in a Git repository.
 The **master** branch is the main branch on every Git repo.

 Now let's add a new file and commit it.
-Look at the command sequence:
+Look at the command sequence (press Enter after each one):

 ```
 touch test.txt